retrodaredevil/retrodaredevil/docs/source/notes/i-dislike-go.rst

   * No function overloading!

     * A workaround is that you can generic with union types, however this has the downside that it will not work for receiver functions, because receiver functions cannot have generics

+Things to look at:
+* A take on Go's implicit interfaces: https://clipperhouse.com/c-sharp-implicit-interfaces/